drandreaskrueger/devcon3/README.md

 * myself I can more easily find stuff later.
 * keeping the mentioned links somewhere.
 There is so much happening.

+Really looking forward to the last day tomorrow.
+Join us in the temporary chat https://gitter.im/ethereum-unofficial/devcon if you read this in time.

+What a pity I cannot party with you in Cancun now.
+Greetings from London.

+Good night,
+Andreas Krueger

+### TODO
 Most urgent TODO: Markdown formatting.
 Not sure when/if I ever find the time.
 So: You just go ahead, and improve this if you want to; perhaps add your own notes, do a pull request, whatever.
 Just one wish: If you add & edit, please do not write their email addresses in cleartext, to hide them from spambots.
 You find examples for that in it already.
 Thanks.

-Really looking forward to the last day tomorrow.
-Join us in the temporary chat https://gitter.im/ethereum-unofficial/devcon if you read this in time.

-What a pity I cannot party with you in Cancun now.
-Greetings from London.

-Good night,
-Andreas Krueger
+They seem to now have f**ked with their youtube videos, *grrr*; sabotageurs.
+It might be that ALL of the &t=3h20m30s are wrong now.
+Checked these so far:

+* Day2 afternoon: add 25 minutes, so e.g. watch?v=aMs0wAFIu7I&t=3h20m30s becomes https://www.youtube.com/watch?v=aMs0wAFIu7I&t=3h45m23s

 # HERE are the notes: